RedBirdOBX/UnitTestsDemo/README.md

  ## Best Practices

- - Each Test Method should only have one assert, not multiple.
+ - Each Test Method should only have one Assert test, not multiple.
  - Don't be afraid to be verbose with Method names.
 In fact, it's standard to be verbose and indicate exactly what it does.
 Ex: `GroupSalesOrderContainsGroupName()`.
 The test names within this demo app are not prime examples of how to name your tests.
  - Remember "AAA" - Arrange, Act, & Assert
      - **Arrange** - Initialize variables.
 Create the variables and types we need